CounterpartyXCP/counterparty-core/docs/API.rst

 Overview
 ----------

-``counterpartyd`` features a full-fledges JSON RPC-based API, which allows 3rd party applications to perform functions on the CounterParty network without having to deal with the low level details of transaction encoding, state management, and so on.
+``counterpartyd`` features a full-fledged JSON RPC-based API (not yet!), which allows third-party applications to perform functions on the Counterparty network without having to deal with the low-level details of transaction encoding, state management, and so on.

 The ``counterpartyd`` API works similar to ``bitcoind``'s JSON RPC API interface. `This page <https://en.bitcoin.it/wiki/API_reference_(JSON-RPC)>`__